vorce/vlitch/README.md

 A basic webapp that uses the twitch api to fetch top streams for specific games and then shows them.
 This was a test project to try out phoenix some more and deploy to heroku.
+Also it was made because I didn't have Flash installed and Twitch only provided flash based streams, so I wanted a quick and easy way to get a link to use for [Livestreamer](http://docs.livestreamer.io/).

+*Twitch now uses HTML5 for their streams so this little project is obsolete*

 Can probably be seen up on: https://calm-caverns-5545.herokuapp.com/